johnrclark96/WAN-2.2-GUI/docs/env.md

     --frames 8 --fps 24 --width 1280 --height 704 --attn auto --dtype bfloat16
 ```

+The GUI offers an **Engine** toggle between Diffusers (default) and the
+Official TI2V-5B reference script.
+Official mode is fixed 720p/24 FPS and
+ignores sampler, steps, CFG, and attention backend settings.

 If a model directory is present you can perform a tiny real test:

 ```powershell